-Enable Daylight To select Daylight Saving time manually, select date and an End date for daylight saving time.
+Enable Daylight To select Daylight Saving time manually, select an end date for daylight saving time.

-Saving: enabled or disabled, an Offest, and enter a Start
+Saving: enabled or disabled, and enter a start date and

-Automatic NTP is short for Network Time Protocol.
-A NTP Time and Date server will synch the time and date with your Configuration: router.
-This will only connect to a server on the enable this feature.

-Internet, not a local server.
-Check the box to
+Enable NTP Server: NTP is short for Network Time Protocol.
+A NTP server will synch the time and date with your router.
+This will only connect to a server on the Internet, not a local server.
+Check the box to enable this feature.